compampa/compampa/README.md

 - ⚡ Fun fact: ...
 -->

-Hi there I'm Aleksey.
+Hi there I'm Aleksey. \n
-JavaScript, Node.js developer.
+JavaScript, Node.js developer. \n
-Currently I'm one of the lead developers on Colesium project (Browser MMORPG) How to reach me:
+Currently I'm one of the lead developers on Colesium project (Browser MMORPG) \n How to reach me: \n
  - telegam -    @compampa
  - email -      the.miscellaneous@ya.ru
  - instagram -  forgotten.login